20 Dec Deep Organic

 Can you see the real you?

-A human contains roughly 100 trillion cells that constitute its body.
+A human body contains roughly 100 trillion cells that constitute the space it takes up.
 Scattered among all your human cells are a lot of bacteria; in your gut, in your gums, in the spaces between all the bits that you would call you.
-The thing is, you host about 20 times more microbes than you have cells you can call your own.
-In other words, there’s less of you to your concept of the organic you than there are other life forms.
+The thing is, you host about 20 times more microbes than human cells; in other words, there’s far less of you to your concept of your organic self than there are other life forms.
 Sure, many of these critters (let’s call them your support network) would die without a cellular, enzymatic you to host them, but consider what would happen to the cellular, enzymatic you without your microbial support network.
 You’d disintegrate – a few trillion discrete bits with pretty much nothing connecting the dots.

 In much the same way, a city is a host for a great, seething mass of biological activity, most of which we never think of as anything other than human.
 Well, let me tell you, in my very clean apartment building alone non-human inhabitants outnumber humans by a significant multiple (something no one here likes to think about).
 A city is a scaffold on which a lot of overlapping organic activities take place, with most of them getting a better toe hold for having other projects going on in the vicinity, or under foot.

 Our bodies, our Gotham.